luc-github/ESP3D-WEBUI/README.md

 - It has a macro support to add custom commands in UI by adding buttons launching some GCODE files from SD or ESP
 - It supports currently English, French, German (thanks @leseaw) and Spanish languages
 - It allows to display a web camera in UI or detached
-- It allows to edit the Repetier EEPROM and Smoothieware config file
+- It allows to edit the Repetier EEPROM, Smoothieware config file, Marlin and GRBL settings
 - It allows to update the ESP3D by uploading the FW
 - it allows to control and monitor your 3D printer in every aspect (position, temperature, print, SD card content, custom command